Ernest K. Gann: Airline career

 At the end of World War II, the Air Transport Command released the civilian pilots and aircraft to their airlines.
 American Airlines was assigned its pre-war routes, which were domestic routes only.
-The number-one senior pilot at American, E.L.
-"Slonnie" Sloniger, quit American and became the Chief Pilot at Matson Airlines, a new venture of the Matson Steamship Line.
-Sloniger recruited Gann, and after years of flying the oceans to far-away destinations, the idea of flying domestic routes came as a disappointment, so he resigned from American and accepted Sloniger's offer.
+The number-one senior pilot at American Airlines, E.L.
+"Slonnie" Sloniger, quit American Airlines and became the Chief Pilot at Matson Airlines, a new venture of the Matson Steamship Line.
+Sloniger recruited Gann, and after years of flying over the oceans to far-away destinations, the idea of flying domestic routes came as a disappointment, so he resigned from American Airlines and accepted Sloniger's offer.
 Gann flew a triangle route across the Western Pacific between Honolulu, San Francisco, and Los Angeles in DC-4 aircraft.
 This experience created ideas that were developed into one of his best-known works, The High and the Mighty, about a DC-4 flight from Honolulu to San Francisco.
 Matson ultimately ceased operations in its failed bid to break Pan Am's monopoly on international routes.
-Gann spent time collecting unemployment before landing a job with Transocean Airlines, which flew unscheduled charter flights throughout the Pacific.
+Gann spent time collecting unemployment before landing a job with Transocean Air Lines, which flew unscheduled charter flights throughout the Pacific.
 Transocean used the same hangars at the Oakland airport that Matson used, and like Matson Airlines, soon ceased operations and left Gann unemployed.

-Gann would fly for one more airline, many years in the future.
+Gann would fly for one more airline, many years later.
 After becoming a very successful novelist and screenwriter, Gann had the desire for one more aviation adventure.
 He ferried a DC-3 from California to Honolulu to Apia, Samoa for Polynesian Airlines.
 Gann spent time in Samoa flying the line and teaching the pilots to fly the DC-3.
 However, the heat of the tropics and homesickness got to him, and his last airline experience came to an end.